CrossTheRoadElec/Phoenix6-Documentation/source/docs/installation/installation.rst

    :width: 250
    :alt: WPILib icon is located in the top right of VS Code

-Then type :guilabel:`Manage vendor libraries` and click on the menu option that appears.
+Then type :guilabel:`Manage Vendor Libraries` and click on the menu option that appears.
 Click :guilabel:`Install new libraries (online)` and a textbox should appear.
 Follow the remaining instructions below on pasting the correct link into the textbox.

 .. tab-set::